I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if the new position is <0,0,0>, say "The carpet is unable to take you that way, which would lie outwith the labyrinth." instead;
 	let the destination room be the room at the new position;
 	let the novelty factor be 0;
-	if the destination room is Solid Rock begin;
-		if a labyrinth room is acceptable
+	if the destination room is Solid Rock: if a labyrinth room is acceptable:
-		begin;
 			let the destination room be a random acceptable labyrinth room;
 			position the destination room at the new position;
 			let the novelty factor be 1;
-		otherwise;
+		otherwise:
 			say "The carpet is unable to take you that way, which would lie outwith the labyrinth." instead;
-		end if;
-	end if;
 	return the Magic Carpet to the pack;
 	say "The Magic Carpet transports you one place [second noun] in the labyrinth, then melts away into air.";
 	let the way be the second noun;
 	let the reverse way be the opposite of the second noun;
-	if the room the way from the location is Terra Incognita begin;
-		if the room the reverse way from the destination room is Terra Incognita begin;
-			change the way exit of the location to the destination room;
+	if the room the way from the location is Terra Incognita: if the room the reverse way from the destination room is Terra Incognita: change the way exit of the location to the destination room;
 			change the reverse way exit of the destination room to the location;
-		otherwise;
+		otherwise:
 			change the way exit of the location to Solid Rock;
 			change the reverse way exit of the destination room to Solid Rock;
-		end if;
-	end if;
 	if the novelty factor is 1, draw cards for the destination room;
 	move the player to the destination room.